hlavacs/ViennaEntityComponentSystem/README.md

 For each entity type, you can note the tags that this type can have.
 In the above example, the basic type *MyEntityTypeNode* can have the tags TAG1 and TAG2.
 Internally VECS creates entity types with the basic type (in the example *MyEntityTypeNode*) and all possible tag combinations.
-Thus, using the above example, the final list of all entity types will also contain the following types:
+Thus, using the above example, the final list of all entity types *vecs::VecsRegistryBaseClass\<my_namespace::PARTITION\>::entity_type_list* also contains the following types:

     vtll::type_list< MyComponentName, MyComponentPosition, MyComponentOrientation >;
     vtll::type_list< MyComponentName, MyComponentPosition, MyComponentOrientation, TAG1 >;
     vtll::type_list< MyComponentName, MyComponentPosition, MyComponentOrientation, TAG2 >;
     vtll::type_list< MyComponentName, MyComponentPosition, MyComponentOrientation, TAG1, TAG2 >;

-Furthermore, all tags from the partition's tag map are also copied to the partition's tag list *VecsEntityTagList<P>*, which for the above example will - amongst others - also contain *TAG1* and *TAG2*.
+Also, the type list *vecs::VecsRegistryBaseClass\<my_namespace::PARTITION\>::component_type_list* contains all components of the partition, and the partition's tag list *vecs::VecsRegistryBaseClass\<my_namespace::PARTITION\>::entity_tag_list* contains all tag types, which for the above example will - amongst others - also contain *TAG1* and *TAG2*.
 Tags are useful for grouping entity types, since any of the above tagged entity type lands in its own table.
 You can create tagged entities like any normal entity:

     auto h1 = VecsRegistry<MyEntityTypeNode>{}.insert(MyComponentName{ "Node" }, MyComponentPosition{}, MyComponentOrientation{}, MyComponentTransform{});
     auto h2 = VecsRegistry<MyEntityTypeNodeTagged<TAG1>>{}.insert(MyComponentName{ "Node T1" }, MyComponentPosition{}, MyComponentOrientation{}, MyComponentTransform{});